 A summer party or a picnic is incomplete without some cake.
 Agree?
-What can be better than a perfect spongy, lemony yet sweet, and refreshing lemon cake?
-This Lemon Cake without Leavening Agent, which is without any baking powder or baking soda, is very light and can be assembled within 15 minutes, and is definitely a crowd-pleaser.
+What is better than a perfect spongy, lemony, sweet, and refreshing lemon cake?
+This Lemon Cake without Leavening Agent, without any baking powder or baking soda, is very light, can be assembled within 15 minutes, and is definitely a crowd-pleaser.

 The picture speaks for itself and believe me the cake is really soft and all that color is natural.
 The lemon and the eggs work their magic.
 I have not added a drop of any artificial color.